easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

 Create the "axxx_apv" database and "axxx" user in the database server of your choice.
 See below how to do it with PostgreSQL (default) or MySQL.

-If different from default configuration (PostgreSQL), configure it in the AXXX APV webapp.
+If your choice differs from default configuration (PostgreSQL), you have
-In development, this is done in (axxx-dps-apv-core/src/main/resources/)axxx-dps-apv.properties .
-In production, this is done in webapp in WEB-INF/classes/axxx-dps-apv-deploy.properties .
+* to change accordingly properties named "axxx.dps.apv.db.*" in webapp configuration
+* and provide the right database driver

+To do this :
+* in development, these properties are in (axxx-dps-apv-core/src/main/resources/)axxx-dps-apv.properties and the database driver has to be added as a maven dependency in pom.xml ;
+* in production, these properties are in webapp in WEB-INF/classes/axxx-dps-apv-deploy.properties and the database driver has to be added in the webapp's WEB-INF/lib or in your application server's shared library directory.

 ### How to develop :